awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/specifying-scte-35-markers-using-esam-xml.md

 1. Submit your job as usual\.

-   For information about submitting AWS Elemental MediaConvert jobs programmatically, see [Getting Started with AWS Elemental MediaConvert Using the AWS SDKs or the AWS CLI](https://docs.aws.amazon.com/mediaconvert/latest/apireference/custom-endpoints.html) and [Getting Started with AWS Elemental MediaConvert Using the API](https://docs.aws.amazon.com/mediaconvert/latest/apireference/getting-started.html)\.
+   For information about submitting AWS Elemental MediaConvert jobs programmatically, see [Getting started with AWS Elemental MediaConvert using the AWS SDKs or the AWS CLI](https://docs.aws.amazon.com/mediaconvert/latest/apireference/custom-endpoints.html) and [Getting started with AWS Elemental MediaConvert using the API](https://docs.aws.amazon.com/mediaconvert/latest/apireference/getting-started.html)\.